 The bank decided to ignore the Financial Ombudsman’s recommendation on the basis that its Will-writing division was not regulated, and would therefore not have to adhere to the Ombudsman’s findings.
 Technically, this is correct.

 This case highlights the issues with making a low-cost Will and not using an experienced Will writing solicitor.
 Cheap Wills do not always reflect the person’s wishes.
 It demonstrates how low-cost Wills are likely to be a very false economy in the long run.
 Challenging a Will can be a very costly process.

 The increase in second marriages, coupled with the rising value of property (particularly in London) means that it is vital that a Will reflects the instructions given at the outset.

-If further advice is required, please contact Rachel Jones in the Contentious Probate team at Druces LLP.This note is not intended to be legal advice.
+If further advice is required, please contact the contentious probate team at Druces LLP.This note is not intended to be legal advice.
 It is guidance only.

 Druces LLP, City of London Law Firm, has many years experience in handling wills, tax, and estate planning.
 For more information, read about the formalities of a will.
 If you require further assistance, call us on 020 7638 9271 or complete the contact form.